hephaestus-compiler-project/types-bug-study-artifact/README.md

   -d -p 27017:27017 bugdb mongod
 ```

-Then, enter a mongo shell of the MongoDB instance
+Then, enter a `mongo` shell of the running MongoDB instance
 by executing

 ```bash
 docker exec -i -t bug-container bash -c "mongo db"
 ```

+Once entering the `mongo` shell,
-Now you are ready to perform any Mongo query over
+you are now ready to perform any Mongo query over
 our bug collection called (`bugs`).

 ## Examples